-Bullying is a single, significant incident or pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or any combination thereof, directed at another pupil which:
+Bullying is hereby defined as a single significant incident or a pattern of incidents involving a written, verbal, or electronic communication, or a physical act or gesture, or any combination thereof, directed at another pupil which:

-- Physically harms a pupil or damages the pupil's property; - Causes emotional distress to the pupil; - Interferes with a pupils' educational opportunities; - Creates a hostile educational environment; or - Substantially disrupts the orderly operation of the school.
+- 1. physically harms a pupil or damages the pupil's property. - 2. causes emotional distress to a pupil. - 3. interferes with a pupil's educational opportunities. - 4. creates a hostile educational environment. - 5. substantially disrupts the orderly operation of the school.